Joseph Freiherr von Eichendorff: Death and burial

 Eichendorff's brother Wilhelm died in 1849 in Innsbruck.
 That same year, there was a Republican uprising and the Eichendorffs fled to Meißen and Köthen, where a little house was purchased for his daughter Therese (now a von Besserer-Dahlfingen) in 1854.
 In 1855, he was much affected by the death of his wife.
 In September he traveled to Sedlnitz for the christening of his grandchild.
-Shortly after he made his very last trip, dying of pneumonia on 26 November 1857 in Neiße.
+Shortly after he made his very last trip, dying of pneumonia on 26 November 1857 in Neiße (now Nysa, Poland).
 He was buried the next day with his wife.